-Students interested in graduating with distinction is Asian American Studies -- also known as our Honors Program -- develop an original research project under the mentorship of our professors.
-To be eligible for the Honors Program, students must first take our Theory and Methods course, AS AM 175, which is usually offered in Fall quarter.
-Once students have the foundation for conducting research and selected a research topic from the field of Asian American Studies, students can then register for AS AM 199 units -- usually in following Winter quarter -- under the supervision of an approved faculty member.
-Given our department’s commitments to scholarship, community, the arts, and interdisciplinarity, the Honors Project can be an academic research paper, a community studies project, or an artistic endeavor.
-Students can also see if their project is eligible to receive an Undergraduate Research and Creative Activities grant.
+Students interested in graduating with distinction in Asian American Studies -- also known as our Honors Program -- complete original work with the support of two small seminars and individual faculty mentorship.
+Given our department’s commitments to scholarship, community, the arts, and interdisciplinarity, the honors project may consist of an academic research paper, a community studies project, or an artistic endeavor.
+Students may also see if their project is eligible to receive an Undergraduate Research and Creative Activities grant.

 Requirements for distinction in the major can be met in either of two ways:

 - Two courses in the ASAM 180 series; an ASAM 199 independent study with a faculty advisor to produce original academic, creative, or community work.

 - One course in the ASAM 180 series AND completion of ASAM 200 (graduate seminar, on condition of instructor approval); an ASAM 199 independent study with a faculty advisor to produce original academic, creative, or community work.

 The honors program is designed to support students in developing skills and tangible work products–such as artistic portfolios, writing samples, or work experience–for graduate school or the workforce.
 Students must have a GPA of 3.5 or above in ASAM courses in order to register for the Honors Program.
 Students must earn a "B+" or better in those courses counting toward the Honors Program to graduate with distinction.